MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-set-up-withholding-tax.md

 ---
-title: Set Up Withholding Tax in the New Zealand version
+title: Set Up Withholding Tax [NZ]
 description: Describes how to set things up for Withholding tax (WHT) in the New Zealand version.
 author: bholtorf
 ms.service: dynamics365-business-central